 In a new study, an international team led by physicists from the Ludwig-Maximilians Universitaet (LMU) in Munich realized a novel genuine time-dependent topological system with ultracold atoms in periodically-driven optical honeycomb lattices.

-Scientists combined energy gap and local Hall deflection measurements, the full set of topological invariants describing the time-dependent system was determined experimentally for the first time.
+Scientists combined energy gap and local Hall deflection measurements, and the full set of topological invariants describing the time-dependent system was determined experimentally for the first time.
 The existence of chiral edge modes could be revealed even in geometry with smooth boundaries.

 - Karen Wintersperger et al. Realization of an anomalous Floquet topological system with ultracold atoms, Nature Physics (2020).
 DOI: 10.1038/s41567-020-0949-y